Formal Analysis and Supply Chain Security for Agentic AI Skills: Discussion

 \paragraph{External baseline comparison.} We evaluate \textsc{SkillFortify} on \textsc{SkillFortifyBench}, a controlled benchmark with constructive ground truth.
 We do \emph{not} perform a direct head-to-head comparison against Snyk agent-scan, Cisco skill-scanner, or ToolShield on the same dataset, because (i)~these tools do not publish reproducible benchmarks with ground-truth labels, and (ii)~running closed-source commercial scanners (Snyk) on our benchmark would introduce licensing and reproducibility concerns.
 Instead, we position our results against the metrics these tools report in their own publications and documentation.
 A controlled multi-tool evaluation on a shared benchmark is immediate future work.

-\paragraph{Snyk's reported metrics.} Snyk reports empirical recall of 90--100\% with 0\%~FPR on a corpus of 100~benign skills~\cite{snyk2026}. \textsc{SkillFortify} achieves 0\%~FPR on a larger corpus (270~benign skills) with a qualitatively different guarantee: the absence of false positives follows from the soundness theorem (Theorem~\ref{thm:analysis-soundness}), meaning the result is \emph{mathematically assured} rather than empirically observed on a finite sample.
-A soundness guarantee is inherently more robust to adversarial evasion, because it does not depend on the attacker's payloads resembling previously seen patterns.
+\paragraph{Snyk's reported metrics.} Snyk reports empirical recall of 90--100\% with 0\%~FPR on a corpus of 100~benign skills~\cite{snyk2026}. \textsc{SkillFortify} achieves 0\%~FPR on a larger corpus (270~benign skills).
+Both figures are empirical observations on finite, constructed corpora, and neither should be read as a guaranteed rate; ours is not a consequence of Theorem~\ref{thm:analysis-soundness}, which bounds what the analysis may miss rather than what it may over-report.
+What distinguishes our result is not the rate but that a reported-clean skill carries a stated guarantee about capability confinement within the modelled domain, where a heuristic scanner offers none.
+That guarantee is also narrower than robustness to adversarial evasion: an attacker whose payload falls outside the modelled domain is not constrained by it.

 \paragraph{Benchmark representativeness.} \textsc{SkillFortifyBench} uses constructively generated skills with single-type attack patterns (\Cref{sec:appendix-benchmark}).
 Real-world malicious skills may combine multiple attack techniques, use obfuscation layers not present in the benchmark, or rely on social engineering (e.g., convincing natural-language descriptions).
-The 94.07\% recall should be interpreted as a lower bound on content-analyzable attacks; registry-dependent attacks (A11, A12) require external data sources as discussed in Section~\ref{sec:limitations}.
+The 92.59\% recall should be interpreted as a lower bound on content-analyzable attacks; registry-dependent attacks (A11, A12) require external data sources as discussed in Section~\ref{sec:limitations}.